arkovia/acts/financial-industry-act.md

 #### Segment 3: Jurisdiction in Regards to `ArkBank Banking Services EGI`
 `ArkBank Banking Services EGI` shall have jurisdiction over the banking of Arkovia.

-#### Segment 4: Jurisdiction in Regards to `ArkBank Non-Banking & Non-Gov't Services EGI`
+#### Segment 4: Jurisdiction in Regards to `ArkBank Services EGI`
-`ArkBank Non-Banking & Non-Gov't Services EGI` shall have jurisdiction over the finances of Arkovia, with limitation to banking and government services.
-For example, `ArkBank Non-Banking & Non-Gov't Services EGI` would invest in Arkovian businesses through Venture Capital.
+`ArkBank Services EGI` shall have jurisdiction over the finances of Arkovia, with limitation to banking and government services.
+For example, `ArkBank Services EGI` would invest in Arkovian businesses through Venture Capital.

 ## Part 2: `ArkBank EGI`
 ### Section 1: Creation